 - Key reference documents.

-In July 2019, the Inclusive Framework released updated conclusions on the review of preferential regimes.
+In February 2024, the Inclusive Framework released updated conclusions on the review of preferential tax regimes (also available in French).
+Since the start of the BEPS Project, the FHTP has reviewed 322 regimes.

 The Terms of Reference are broken down into four aspects, which capture the key elements of the transparency framework: